ha554n/Neuraesthetic-Variables-Measures/README.md

 g.
 Index of Chiaroscuro Extremes is in the variable chiaroscuroindex;

 h.
 Index of Chiaroscuro Intensities in in the variable COind1.

+## Stimuli

+"DataForSupplementaryMaterials.xlsx" contains unique ARTSTOR www.artstor.org identifiers of all painting images used.
+In addition it also contains the raw data for each of these paintings obtained from the measures.